GarethFromWales/NerfedButtons4Wow/docs/index.md

 1. Rename the folder from NerfedButtons4Wow-1.X to NerfedButtons4Wow
 1. Restart Turtle WoW

-## Bugs and Enhancement Requests
+2. ## Issues and Limitations

+1. Doesn't play nicely with SuperMacros, will work on this in future.
+1. Smart targetting for group/raid has an issue with the current release, will prioritise fixing is.

     Issue list is here: https://github.com/GarethFromWales/NerfedButtons4Wow/issues

-Of note, smart targetting for group/raid has an issue with the current release, will prioritise fixing is.

 ## Latest News